Chris Korda Explained

 The music video "I Like To Watch", which was published on the website of the Church of Euthanasia after the terrorist attacks on September 11, 2001, provoked massive criticism.
 It combined footage from the coverage of the attacks with excerpts from pornographic films and sporting events.[4]

-In 2024, Korda's work was featured in a exhibition titled "Artist’s Con(tra)ception" at the Kölnischer Kunstverein in Germany.
-This exhibition showcased the depth of Korda's artistic contributions, presenting her blend of art, activism, and performance.[5]
+In 2024, Korda's work was featured in an exhibition titled "Artist's Con(tra)ception" at the Kölnischer Kunstverein in Germany.
+This exhibition showcased the depth of Korda's artistic contributions, presenting her blend of art, activism, and performance.[8]

-Musical Work
+Musical work

 Korda's musical career is deeply intertwined with her activism.
 Korda began experimenting with electronic music in the late 1980s, using synthesizers and computer software to create innovative soundscapes.
 As an electronic/techno musician, Korda has released several LPs, singles, and EPs.
 Notable albums include Six Billion Humans Can't Be Wrong (1999), The Man of the Future (2003), and Akoko Ajeji (2019).